 Aggression plays the role of evolutionary protector.
-When the body perceives danger, it has three options: fight, flight, or freeze.
-The fight instinct results in aggression.
-An important piece to note here is the word perceives.
+When we perceive danger, it has three options: fight, flight or freeze.
+The fight instinct results in aggressive behaviors.
 In addition to the basic instincts of the human body, each person has their own set of cues and triggers to indicate danger based on past experiences.
 This means that someone can perceive they are in danger in a situation where danger is not obvious to others.

-Some triggers may be noticeable and easy to conceptualize, while others may be more difficult – or even impossible.
+Some triggers may be noticeable and easy to conceptualize.
 If a child experiences a car accident and then subsequently throws a tantrum each time he is forced to get into the car, it will likely be easy for adults to understand why the tantrum is happening.

 Some triggers, however, are not so simple.
-You may never be able to deduce what conditioned them to exist.
 Some children, especially those who have experienced interpersonal trauma, perceive a threat in a specific tone of voice, or very subtle body language.
 Regardless of the specifics, what is important with this type of aggression is to understand that it comes from a place of life-threatening fear.

-When this intensity of fear is present, the child will not be able to process the experience until it subsides to a more tolerable level.
-This is because the child’s thinking brain has taken a back seat to the more primitive and instinctual areas of the brain stem.
-There are a variety of ways to get the thinking brain back online, including (but definitely not limited to) providing relational support and physical containment, large motor activities like stretching, jumping, and using manipulative toys and tools.
+When this intensity of fear is present, the child isn't able to process the experience until it subsides to a more tolerable level.
+This is because the child's thinking brain has taken a back seat to the more primitive and instinctual areas of the brain stem.
+There are a variety of ways to get the thinking brain back online, including providing relational support and physical containment, large motor activities like stretching, jumping and using manipulative toys and tools.

-Another form of trigger may be the child’s internal emotional experience.
-Anger relates closely to aggression.
+Another form of trigger may be the child's internal emotional experience.
 Like aggression, anger is a protector.
-I like to imagine anger as the bodyguard of the other emotions – stepping in to protect when fear or sadness feels too big, unmanageable, or when the expression of them is perceived to be unsafe.
+I like to imagine anger as the bodyguard of the other emotions—stepping in to protect when fear or sadness feels too big, unmanageable, or when the expression of them is perceived to be unsafe.

 As an adult who identifies as pretty emotionally savvy, I have definitely had this experience.
 For me, it usually occurs in the face of deep sadness.
-Internally, I have the experience of, “This is way too much, I cannot handle this right now!” and mad steps in.
+Internally, I have the feel, “this is way too much, I cannot handle this right now!" and anger steps in.
 Cue me ripping apart my closet ranting about why on Earth I have so much stuff.
-Now think about this: if adults can get so overwhelmed by emotions, imagine how overwhelming big emotions are for children!
+If adults can get so overwhelmed by emotions, imagine how overwhelming big emotions are for our littles.

-In both of these situations, it is important to remember that just because you don’t see a precursor/trigger/build up, doesn’t mean it didn’t happen.
-Inside your child’s body, an invisible process is taking place.
-Because you can’t see it, you are probably left wondering why the outburst occurred seemingly out of nowhere.
+In both situations, it's important to remember that just because you don't see a trigger, doesn't mean it didn't happen.
+Inside your child's body, an invisible process is taking place.
+Because you can't see it, you are probably left wondering why the outburst occurred seemingly out of nowhere.

-Aggression as a means of connection, or to fill a need/desire, is a more purposeful aggression.
+Aggression as a means of connection, or to fill a need or desire is a more purposeful means.
 With that said, I want to refrain from identifying it as a manipulative behavior.
-When anything is labeled, “manipulation” it is much easier to brush it off, punish the child, or identify it as “bad.”
+When anything is labeled, “manipulation" it is much easier to brush it off, punish the child, or identify it as “bad."
 In reality, these behaviors have wisdom in them.
-The child inherently knows what he or she needs, and has somehow learned that aggression is a surefire way to get there.
+The child inherently knows what he or she needs, and has somehow learned that this behavior is a surefire way to get there.

-The next obvious question is, “What is my child trying to get/achieve when engaging in aggressive behaviors?”
-Unfortunately, I cannot give you that answer.
-Every situation is unique.
-Every child is unique and learns to engage with others in unique ways.
-To determine what your child is seeking, take a look at what happens during and after aggression occurs.
+The next question is, “what is my child trying to achieve when engaging in these behaviors?"
+Every situation and every child is unique so there's no one answer.
+To determine what they're seeking, take a look at what happens during and after aggression occurs.